Concurrent-Learning Based Relative Localization in Shape Formation of Robot Swarms (Extended version): Experiment Results

 \subsection{Relative Docking}

 In this experiment, a landmark robot is randomly placed in the experimental field, as shown in Fig. \ref{exp}B. To verify the effectiveness of the proposed relative localization method, another robot named as docking robot is tasked to precisely move to the position $p*=[0.5,-0.5]^T$ relative to the landmark robot.
 Denote the position of the landmark robot and docking robot as $p_{0}$ and $p_{d}(t)$.
-In the experiment, the control input of the docking robot is simply chosen as the following P-controller,
+In the experiment, the control input of the docking robot is simply chosen as the following P-controller $v_{d}(t) = -\kappa(\hat{p}_{d,0}(t) - p^{*})$, where $\hat{p}_{d,0}(t)$ denotes the estimated relative position between the docking robot and landmark robot.
+Other parameters are $\kappa=0.02$, $v_{\mathrm{max}}=0.1$m/s, $\Delta t=0.1$, $h=20$, $\lambda_{0}=0.2$.